|

 The Stargate I/O Path

-Every write request from a Guest VM (GVM) is handled by the Stargate process within the local CVM.
+Every write request from a Guest VM is handled by the Stargate process within the local CVM.
+The sizing of that CVM directly determines the headroom available for storage processing — mis-sized Controller VMs quietly kill AHV performance in ways that don’t surface until high-density workloads hit the node.

 The Physics of Data Locality